#13 What is Marriage: A Biblical Guide to Love and Unity

 You might be single, recently married, or a few years in.
 Maybe you’re enjoying the thrill of the honeymoon phase or just want to strengthen an already solid relationship.
 Or you could be starting to think that being husband and wife isn’t all it’s cracked up to be.
 Maybe you’re desperately looking for hope wherever you can find it and wondering how long you can hold on.

-Whatever situation you’re in, I pray this field guide will give you fresh faith as a current or future spouse and cause you to marvel at God’s wisdom and kindness in creating this relationship we call “marriage.”
+Whatever situation you’re in, I pray this field guide will give you fresh faith as a current or future spouse and cause you to marvel at God’s wisdom and kindness in creating this relationship we call marriage in the Bible.

 Audio Guide